 In the seventh, eighth, and ninth months, the fetus is almost fully developed, and the mother may find movement more challenging.
 Lying in a dental chair for an extended period may be uncomfortable or harmful.

-It is generally recommended to postpone non-urgent treatments until after delivery and to maintain careful oral hygiene to prevent dental issues.
+It is generally recommended to postpone non-urgent treatments until after delivery and to maintain careful oral hygiene to prevent periodontal issues.

 Brushing twice a day with fluoride toothpaste, flossing daily, and using an alcohol-free mouthwash are essential.
 All dental treatments and medications should be approved by an obstetrician or gynecologist.